Revisiting the phenomenon of bouncing of inertial particles crossing density stratified interfaces: Materials and methods

 \subsection{Interface Characterization}

 We employed two complementary methods for characterizing the density interface.
-For the series A experiments, the interface position was determined by careful density measurements and volume tracking during filling, and verified in control experiments.
-For series B, vertical density profiles were measured directly using fluid samples at precise depths, then analyzed with the density meter.
+For the series A experiments, the interface position was determined from careful density measurements and volume tracking during filling and was verified in control experiments.
+For series B, we measured vertical density profiles directly using fluid samples at precise depths, then analyzed them with the density meter.

+Because both fluid pairs (A: water--salt and B: water--glycerol) are fully miscible, there is no surface tension at the density interface and capillary effects are absent.
+The rigid spheres are released from a submerged depth in the lighter fluid and do not exhibit interfacial tension with either fluid, so the dynamics are governed entirely by buoyancy, drag, and entrainment.

-The interface thickness is defined to encompass 98\% of the total density variation between upper ($\rho_1$) and lower ($\rho_2$) layers, consistent with previous studies.
-Figure~\ref{Figure: Fluid Density Profile} shows a typical measured density profile, where $z = y-h_\text{ref}$ is the vertical position relative to the interface-center height $h_\text{ref}$.
+The interface thickness value, $h$, is defined to encompass 98\% of the total density variation between upper ($\rho_1$) and lower ($\rho_2$) layers, consistent with previous studies.
+The observed interface growth by molecular diffusion is approximately $\Delta h \approx 2$~mm over a typical multi-hour experimental session.
+For the thinnest interfaces in our dataset ($h \approx 10$~mm), this corresponds to a change in the interface-to-sphere ratio of $\Delta(a/h) \approx 20\%$ between first and last spheres in that session.
+We provide $h$ as a range per series in Table~\ref{Table : Combined Parameters} but treat it as constant within each individual experimental run.
+Figure~\ref{Figure: Fluid Density Profile} shows a typical measured density profile across the two layers and with a zoom into the interface, where $z = y-h_\text{ref}$ is the vertical position relative to the interface-center height $h_\text{ref}$.